 Direct programme expenditure represents research and development grants approved for payment.
-These are charged as expenditure in the year in which the commitment is made and are carried forward as a liability until paid.
+These are charged as expenditure in the year in which the commitment is made and are carried forward as a liability until paid or until a change which requires restatement.